Explainable AI - justify decision making

 Explanations in VisiRule are not limited to text.
 They can be visual, say photographs of equipment or human body parts, or video-based.

-VisiRule can display the path or trail thru the chart as a way of conveying how a decision was reached, graphically.
+VisiRule can dynamically display the execution path or current question/answer trail in-situ as a way of conveying how a decision is being explored or was reached.
+Using the chart itself for this adds a visual context.

 You can deliver explanations for a ChatBot conversation using interlocutors such as How, Why, What.